shreyass0007/Aria/README.md

 ## 🙏 Acknowledgments

 - OpenAI for GPT-4o API
+- Anthropic for Claude API
+- Google for Gemini API and Calendar/Gmail APIs
 - LangChain for LLM orchestration
 - Electron team for the framework
+- Faster-Whisper for local speech recognition
 - All open-source contributors

 ---